-Three plants in Norway produce anodes.
-Prebaked anodes and coal electrodes are alternatives to the use of coal and coke as reducing agents in the production process for aluminium and ferroalloys.
+Four plants in Norway produce anodes.
+Three plants produce prebaked anodes and one plant produces coal electrodes.
+These are alternatives to the use of coal and coke as reducing agents in the production process for aluminium and ferroalloys.
 The anodes and coal electrodes are produced from coal and coke.
-The production of anodes and coal electrodes leads to emissions of CO_2 , NO_x , SO_2 , PAH and heavy metals.
+The production of anodes and coal electrodes leads to emissions of CO2, NO_x, SO2, PAH and heavy metals.